-Spina Bifida is a structural defect of a baby’s central nervous system that occurs while a fetus is still inside the womb.
+Spina Bifida (or Neural Tube Defect) is a structural defect of a baby’s central nervous system that occurs while a fetus is still inside the womb.
 This results in an opening in the fetus’ spinal column that exposes the spinal cord and the surrounding tissues.
 While this condition is not life-threatening, it can lead to children being born with significant disabilities.
-The most severe form is also the most common.
-This is called myelomeningocele (or an open neural tube defect), and, in some cases, this can be repaired before the baby is born.
+The most common type is a myelomeningocele (MMC) (an open neural tube defect), and, in selected cases, this can be repaired before the baby is born.

 - Myelomeningocele, or an open neural tube defect (NTD), is the most severe form of spina bifida, and occurs when an opening in the spine allows the spinal cord to be exposed.

 - This is caused by a failure of the spinal column to close early during fetal development.

 - Spina bifida is most often found during the routine anatomical ultrasound at 18-22 weeks gestation.